Search

 Malaysia Itinerary

 However, I will also show you some alternative versions of this Malaysia itinerary.
-For example, if you don’t fancy the beach, there’s really no point in going to Langkawi.
+For example, if you don’t fancy the beach, there’s no point in going to Langkawi.
 So I’ll also include a version without beaches.

 Note: None of the options presented in this post include the trip to/from Malaysia.